ZacharyCWilliams/Tic-Tac-Toe/README.md

 ## React

-React is a declaritive, component-based JavaScript library for building user interfaces.
+React is a declarative, component-based JavaScript library for building user interfaces.